sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 }
 ```

-## Includes
+## includes

-If you need/want to split your repository up into multiple smaller files for the sake of organization, the "includes" key allows you to enter URL paths that will be combined together.
+If you want to split your repository up into multiple smaller files
+for the sake of organization,
+the "includes" key allows you to enter URL paths
+that will be combined together.
 These URLs these can be relative or absolute.
 This is also how the default repository is managed.

 All repositories must be an HTTPS URL, or a local file path.